zhibinghe/dSTEM/README.md

 The core idea of our method is to transform the change points into local maxima/minima of the differential smoothed data.
 By performing multiple testing on the local maxima/minima, the significant ones are detected as change points.

 For example, a continuous change point (slope change) will be transformed into a local maximum/minimum in the second derivative of the smoothed data, while a noncontinuous change point (jump) will be transformed into a local maximum/minimum in the first derivative of the smoothed data.
-A toy example is illustrated in [toy1.pdf](https://github.com/zhibinghe/ChangePoint/files/8721035/illu1.pdf) and [toy2.pdf](https://github.com/zhibinghe/ChangePoint/files/8721085/Illu2_1.pdf).
+A toy example is illustrated in [toy1.pdf](https://github.com/zhibinghe/ChangePoint/files/8721035/illu1.pdf).
 Detecion of change pints becomes the mulptiple testing problem of the local extrema.

 # Usage